hamlet-io/docs/docs/in-depth/foundations/architecture.md

 `Providers` expose new integrations with a `Solution`.
 Some `Providers` enable cloud infrastructure template generation capabilities, whilst others enable testing, documentation and more.
 The `Engine` itself contains the "Shared" `Provider`, which is used to define common `Components` and other data types which `Providers` can optionally use.

-## Hamlet Executor
+## hamlet Executor

-The Hamlet `Executor` establishes the context of the current runtime environment (known as the Execution Environment) from environment variables and command-line options and translates them into instructions for the `Engine`.
+The hamlet `Executor` establishes the context of the current runtime environment (known as the Execution Environment) from environment variables and command-line options and translates them into instructions for the `Engine`.

 The `Executor` can initiate tasks, such as: